boringdev-dotcom/anidex/src/backend/API_TESTING.md

 # 🧪 Testing the New API Endpoints

-Testing guide for the 6 basic API endpoints we just created in Phase 1.2.
+Testing guide for the 6 basic API endpoints.

 ## 🚀 Setup & Start Server